Billy Connolly mural under threat by Glasgow student housing

 The completed accommodation would be 10 storeys high.

-Concerns were raised about the future of the mural during a public consultation on the plans.
+Concerns were raised about the future of the mural during a public consultation.

-Streets UK, speaking on behalf of the developers, said options to retain the mural were considered but were found to be unfeasible.
+But Streets UK, speaking on behalf of the developers, said options to retain the mural were found to be unfeasible.

+A spokesperson said: "We realised early on in our design planning that retention of the mural would be difficult given its location to the footprint of any new building.

+"However, we also recognised the fondness that people have towards the mural, even although the murals were designed to be temporary and enhance derelict sites."

+Streets UK said an art strategy to enhance the area was at an "early stage" and they would take suggestions for a new mural at another site.

-The three Connolly murals were commissioned by BBC Scotland for a 2017 documentary celebrating his life in his home city.
+The three Connolly murals were commissioned by BBC Scotland in his home city for a 2017 documentary celebrating his life.

-The Big Yin visited the murals and said he was "stunned" to see the art in real life.
+The Big Yin visited Glasgow and said he was "stunned" to see the art in real life.

 The Osbourne Street mural was created by Scottish artist and playwright John Byrne.